Spirent Logo

 Delivering action on carbon emissions and climate change

-In 2023, we submitted our letter of intent and our science-based targets to SBTi for validation.
-We also maintained our CarbonNeutral® Company certification, and a portfolio that includes renewable energy generation, rooftop solar in India, and industrial emissions reductions in the United States.
-In addition, we were keen to support emerging carbon removal technologies, and bought additional credits from an innovative biochar project in Maine, United States.
+We also maintained our CarbonNeutral® Company certification in 2024, purchasing carbon credits from a portfolio that includes renewable energy generation, rooftop solar in India, and reforestation in the United States.
+In addition, we were keen to support emerging carbon removal technologies, and bought additional credits from an innovative CO2 mineralisation project in the United States.

-We also introduced a new lab and estates strategy that will reduce our Scope 1 and 2 carbon emissions by 60 per cent in the next 3-5 years.
+We also delivered progress on our lab and estates strategy that will reduce our Scope 1 and 2 carbon emissions by 60 per cent in the next 3-5 years.

 Priorities